Code-Institute-Submissions/Akragas/README.md

 * UNESCO Information - would inform user of the international standing and signifigance of the archaelogical site
 * Latest News Section - recent news would also make the website more "sticky", encouraging return visits
 * An Italian language version - would add functionality allowing user to toggle between English and Italian languages
+* Would investigate moving favicos to their own directory to de-clutter root directory

 ## Development history